samanthafrances/snowlink/README.md

 # Snow Link
 Snow Link is a full-stack CRUD app for the ski & snowboard community.
-Users are able to create an account, make a profile, and browse events in their ski-resort radius.
+Users are able to create an account and browse events in their ski-resort radius.

 ## The Stack
 Node, Express, MongoDB, OAuth Authentication, Heroku.